 Myth #8.
 Braces are the only treatment for crooked teeth or alignment problems.

 This is another false one!
-While braces or fixed appliances may be the most common type of treatment, the alternative approach is clear aligners also known as Invisalign.
+While traditional metal braces or fixed appliances may be the most common type of treatment, the alternative approach is clear aligners also known as Invisalign.
 Using plastic to move teeth is becoming one of the most popular orthodontic treatment options.

 Clear aligners provide the benefits of braces and controlled teeth movement without a wire covering your teeth.
 Again, all of these appliances have pros and cons and clear aligner treatment is not the solution for everyone.
 The best appliance is the one that is realistic for your treatment needs and your lifestyle.

 Ask your orthodontist about the available options and check out Invisalign and clear aligners we have to offer here at Porth.